 Your body contacts the bike at the pedals, seat, and handlebars.
 The relative position of these 3 contact points determines your comfort and efficiency on the bike.
-This is true for road, mountain, and time trial (triathlon) bikes.
-To achieve the right fit on the bike you need to spend some time riding and pay attention to aches and pains in your body.
+This is true for road, gravel, mountain, and time trial (triathlon) bikes.
+To achieve the right fit on the bike you need to spend some time riding and pay attention to the aches and pains in your body.

 Bike Fit Process

 The purpose of a personalized bike fit is to enable the rider to cycle in comfort, prevent injuries, and improve performance.
 The main aspects are: